-The Rt Hon Tom Clarke CBE JP KSG
+The Rt Hon Tom Clarke PC CBE KSG

 Tom Clarke shares with the Trust a keen commitment to support disadvantaged people, especially those with disabilities.
 In 1986, as Opposition spokesman on Development and on Social Services, he successfully piloted his own Private Members’ Bill designed to help People with Disabilities and was appointed spokesman on Disabled People in 1995.
 He has twice been voted Champion for Disabled People in the prestigious Epolitix Charity Awards.
 Chairman of All-Party Groups on learning disability, he also holds office on others concerned with carers.